EngrNaeemRaza/ECE-VDTDA/README.md

 Efficient Collision Avoidance System for Driver Assistance in Foggy Weather".

 # Usage
+1. Requirements: See requirements.txt file
+2. Hyper-parameters and Weights: Use YOLO-V5 (YOLO-V5s), Deep-SORT, and Strong-SORT default parameters
-1. Run distance_TTC_based_warning_with_graphs.py to reproduce results for distance based TTC collision warnings with graphs.
+3. Run distance_TTC_based_warning_with_graphs.py to reproduce results for distance based TTC collision warnings with graphs.
 2. Run speed_TTC_based_warning_with_graphs.py to reproduce results for speed based TTC collision warnings with graphs.
-3. Requirements: See requirements.txt file
-4. Hyper-parameters and Weights: Use YOLO-V5 (YOLO-V5s), Deep-SORT, and Strong-SORT default parameters

 # Citation
 If using this code, cite the paper.